Evolutionary Optimization of Physics-Informed Neural Networks: Advancing Generalizability by the Baldwin Effect: Introduction

 However, PINNs remain limited in their ability to generalize across physics scenarios.
 Contrary to its promise, a PINN does not guarantee compliance with physics when used for new scenarios unseen during training, e.g., variations in PDE parameters, initial conditions (ICs) or boundary conditions (BCs) that lie outside the confines of their training.
 Instead, these predictions remain physics-agnostic and may experience similar negative implications for reliability as typical data-driven models.

-In principle, physics-compliant predictions for any new scenario can be achieved by performing physics-based retraining\textemdash an attractive feature of PINNs\textemdash even without labelled data.
-However, the additional training can be cost-prohibitive as physics-based learning is more difficult than data-driven learning due to the ruggedness of physics-informed loss landscapes, even with state-of-the-art gradient-based optimization algorithms \cite{wong2022learning,chiu2022can,wong2023lsa,wang2023expert}.
-This has motivated the exploration of transfer learning techniques where connection strengths from similar (source) physics scenarios are used to facilitate accurate learning of solutions for new, harder problems \cite{wong2021can,krishnapriyan2021characterizing}.
-The related notion of meta-learning seeks to discover an optimized initialization of a model to enable rapid adaptation to a new test task with minimal training \cite{penwarden2023metalearning}.
-Nonetheless, most transfer- and meta-learned PINNs proposed to date still require the aforementioned physics-based retraining (with a substantial number of optimization iterations) to achieve more accurate solutions, and are therefore not ideal for applications that call for repeated, fast evaluations.
+In principle, physics-compliant predictions for any new scenario can be achieved by performing physics-informed retraining\textemdash an attractive feature of PINNs\textemdash even without labelled data.
+However, the additional training can be cost-prohibitive as physics-informed learning is much more difficult than data-driven learning due to the ruggedness of the loss landscapes~\cite{wang2023expert, wong2022learning,chiu2022can,wong2023lsa}.
+This has motivated the exploration of transfer learning techniques where connection strengths from similar (source) physics scenarios are used to facilitate accurate learning of solutions for new, harder problems \cite{wong2025evolutionaryoptimizationphysicsinformedneural,wong2021can,krishnapriyan2021characterizing}.
+The related notion of meta-learning seeks to discover an optimized initialization of a model to enable rapid adaptation to a new test task with minimal training \cite{wong2025evolutionaryoptimizationphysicsinformedneural}.
+Nonetheless, most transfer- and meta-learned PINNs proposed to date still require the aforementioned physics-informed retraining (with a substantial number of optimization iterations) to achieve more accurate solutions, and are therefore not ideal for applications that call for repeated, fast evaluations.
 A method to arrive at a generalizable PINN, one that can provide fast and accurate physics prediction/simulation across a varied set of unseen scenarios, remains elusive.